The Corrections

 The Corrections is a 2001 novel by American author Jonathan Franzen.
 It revolves around the troubles of an elderly Midwestern couple and their three adult children, tracing their lives from the mid-20th century to "one last Christmas" together near the turn of the millennium.
 The novel was awarded the National Book Award in 2001 and the James Tait Black Memorial Prize in 2002.

-The Corrections was published to wide acclaim from literary critics for its characterization and prose.
-While the novel's release preceded the September 11 terrorist attacks by ten days, many have interpreted The Corrections as having prescient insight into the major concerns and general mood of post-9/11 American life, and it has been listed in multiple publications as one of the greatest novels of the 21st century.
+The novel received widespread critical acclaim and was listed as one of the greatest novels of the 21st century by publications such as Time magazine and The New York Times.

 Plot summary

-The novel shifts back and forth through the late 20th century, intermittently following spouses Alfred and Enid Lambert as they raise their children Gary, Chip, and Denise in the traditional Midwestern suburb of St. Jude, and the lives of each family member as the three children grow up, distancing themselves and living on the East Coast.
-Alfred, a rigid and strict patriarch who worked as a railroad engineer, has developed Parkinson's and shows increasingly unmanageable symptoms of dementia.
-Enid takes out her frustrations with him by attempting to impose her traditional judgments on her adult children's lives, to their annoyance.
+The Corrections revolves around the dysfunctional Lambert family and their efforts to reconcile as they face personal crises and deep-rooted emotional struggles.
+The novel alternates between the perspectives of different family members throughout the late twentieth century, illuminating their individual lives and histories.

+Alfred Lambert, the patriarch, is a retired railroad engineer who has Parkinson’s disease and dementia.
+His declining health becomes the catalyst for the family’s reunion.
+His wife, Enid, is obsessed with having one final "family Christmas" before Alfred’s condition worsens.
+Enid’s fixation on keeping up appearances and maintaining control over the family’s affairs often leads to tension with her children.

+The middle child, Chip, is an unemployed academic living in New York City following his firing due to a sexual relationship with a student.
+Living on borrowed money from his sister, Denise, Chip works obsessively on a screenplay, but finds no success or motivation to pay off his debts.
+Eventually, Chip takes a job from his girlfriend's estranged husband Gitanas, an affable but corrupt Lithuanian government official, later moving to Vilnius and working to defraud American investors over the Internet.

-Their eldest son, Gary, is a successful but increasingly depressive and alcoholic banker living in Philadelphia with his wife, Caroline, and their three young sons.
+The elder son and oldest child, Gary, is a successful but increasingly depressive and alcoholic banker living in Philadelphia with his wife, Caroline, and their three young sons.
 When Enid attempts to persuade Gary to bring his family to St. Jude for Christmas, Caroline is reluctant, and turns Gary's sons against him and Enid, worsening his depressive tendencies.
 In return, Gary attempts to force his parents to move to Philadelphia so that Alfred may undergo an experimental neurological treatment that he and Denise learn about.